travel blogger influencer campaign

 travel influencer trip

-We were not only responsible for capturing all of this content, but often we were the models for this content too.
-Occasionally when we had an activity that was too challenging for us to do, we had other experts be our models and sign model releases.
-But most of the time we spent a lot of energy on photographing and videoing each other.
+We were not only responsible for capturing all of this content, but often, we were the models for this content, too.
+Occasionally, when we had an activity that was too challenging for us to do, we had other experts as our models and sign model releases.
+But most of the time, we spent a lot of energy photographing and videoing each other.

-After about 3 days of this I felt myself getting really cynical and slightly angry about it.
+After about three days of this I felt myself getting really cynical and slightly angry about it.
 Even though I knew I had to do it in order to get the shots the client needed, it pained me to do so.
-The day we had biking planned in Mammoth Lakes I was really excited to get out and bike and be active like a normal traveler.
-But when I found out that we weren’t really biking, but just ‘fake biking’ to get some video shots, I was pretty deflated.
-Many times we only had time to do bare minimum to just get the shot or video clip we needed and then we had to move on.
-But of course in our social media feeds, it looked like we were biking all morning!
+The day we had biking planned in Mammoth Lakes, I was really excited to get out, bike, and be active like a normal traveler.
+But when I found out that we weren’t really biking but just ‘fake biking’ to get some video shots, I was pretty deflated.
+Many times, we only had time to do the bare minimum just to get the shot or video clip we needed, and then we had to move on.
+But, of course, in our social media feeds, it looked like we were biking all morning!
 For someone like myself who loves doing adventure activities, it killed me to just ‘pretend’ to do these activities.

 However, I was able to find a little outlet for all of that bitchiness and cynicism – Instagram stories.
-Our contract didn’t cover Instagram stories so I felt like that was my medium in which I could really be myself and be real.
-Of course this was within reason – after all I still did want to impress the client with my professionalism and work.
-Once I started having fun on Instagram Stories and showing people a bit more about the behind the scenes of what was happening I started having more fun myself.
-It was an outlet for me to be real and that’s just what I needed.
+Our contract didn’t cover Instagram stories, so I felt like that was my medium through which I could really be myself and be real.
+Of course, this was within reason – after all, I still did want to impress the client with my professionalism and work.
+Once I started having fun on Instagram Stories and showing people a bit more about the behind-the-scenes of what was happening, I started having more fun myself.
+It was an outlet for me to be real, and that’s what I needed.

 Watch my day of being a model on our trip: